When one tugs at a single thing in nature, he finds it attached to the rest of the world.” — John Muir

-- Litigating to stop illegal destruction of our natural areas
+- Litigating to stop the illegal destruction of our natural areas

 - Improving water quality in the Bay and surrounding waters

-- Training the next generation of clean water advocates through our Miami Waterkeeper Junior Ambassadors program (link)
+- Training the next generation of clean water advocates through our Miami Waterkeeper Junior Ambassador program

 - Reducing and supporting pollution by training the public to document and report pollution in our 1000 Eyes on the Water program